sejal-gupta23/sejal-gupta23.github.io/content/english/blog/ChoiceOverload.md

 ---
-title: "Why is less more? : The Choice Overload Phenomenon "
+title: "Why is less, more? : The Choice Overload Phenomenon "
 meta_title: ""
 description: "this is meta description"
 date: 2021-03-04T05:00:00Z